 Plunging straight into discount offers and price lists is conversational suicide.
 Instead, our guide proposes content that it describes broadly as “social posts” for this stage: social media content, videos, infographics, articles, newsletters.
 All pleasant, digestible fayre.

 But it's how you season them that helps to determine whether they will be an effective conversation opener or not.
-Sprinkle them liberally with helpful advice - a “how-to” guide, for example, as we suggest here - and you're likely to find a willing interlocutor.
+Sprinkle them liberally with helpful advice - a “how-to” guide, for example - and you're likely to find a willing interlocutor.
 Pepper them too heavily with information about you, your company and your products, and your prospect will want to talk to somebody else instead.

 The main course